 The systems selected icon displays the number of currently selected systems in a circle.
 Click the systems selected icon to go to Systems > System Set Manager > Overview.
 Click the eraser icon to unselect all systems.
-For more information about the system set manager, see [ Client-configuration > Using-ssm >].
+For more information about the system set manager, see [ Client-configuration > System-set-manager > ].